HanFrank/E-Commerce-Webpage-API-Project/README.md

-# E-Commerce Style Webpage and API Project
+# E-Commerce Style Webpage and API Projects

+# Webpage

 This is a checkout price calculator.